Club Q owner says he’s had to practically make bar ‘bulletproof’ ahead of re-opening

 Mr Haynes praised the "amazing people" who have stepped up to support the grieving community, and noted that "hundreds and hundreds" of people would visit the makeshift memorial outside of the club remembering the five killed during the attack.

-Though Aldrich will now face prison, the scars of the attack — both in the memory of those lost and in the way Mr Haynes runs his business — will linger on.
+Though Aldrich will now face prison, the scars of his attack — both in the memory of those lost and in the way Mr Haynes runs his business — will linger on.

 The club owner said that part of his re-opening strategy has been to rebuild the interior of the club with defense in mind.